 - Selected CHDOs continued the planning and construction process for new affordable single family homes in PY 2023. - HCD is accepting unsolicited proposals to increase the number of CHDOs.
-Currently, HCD is partnering with three CHDOs, which include A Caring Safe Place, Change Happens, CDC, and Heart of Houston CDC, Inc. - A NOFA was issued at the end of PY 2023 to begin development on a roughly 12-acre site to build new affordable single family homes.
+Currently, HCD is partnering with A Caring Safe Place, Change Happens, CDC, and Heart of Houston CDC, Inc. - A NOFA was issued at the end of PY 2023 to begin development on a roughly 12-acre site to build new affordable single family homes.